© P.Royer

 Whenever you choose to come, as long as the lifts are open, the local pisteurs will make the best of the snow (real and/or artificial), and groom the pistes to perfection so that you get the best possible conditions.

-La Plagne is predominantly known for its suitability for beginners.
-There is a wide choice of green and blue runs throughout the different sectors of the resort.
-With nine greens and 67 blues that make up the total of 128 pistes in the resort, La Plagne is a great place to learn to ski or snowboard.
+Predominantly known for its suitability for beginners, there is a wide choice of green and blue runs throughout the different sectors of the resort.

 Plagne Centre

-The beginners Zone Débutant have been vastly improved recently and are great for those starting off skiing or boarding.
-The Colorado lift has been moved to make access to the zone much easier for the beginner skier or boarder and a magic carpet lift has replaced the old drag lifts.
-The 'debutant' area in Plagne Centre is long enough for a beginner to get up to a good level making them comfortable and confident before venturing further up the mountain.
+The 'debutant' area in Plagne Centre is long enough for a beginner to get up to a good level, comfortable and confident before venturing further up the mountain.

 Plagne Villages and Aime La Plagne